learnlatex/learnlatex.github.io/en/help.md

 (or you may leave it in place and continue the rest of the lesson below).

-Note that **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor the `latexcgi`, `latexonline.cc` or `latex-on-http` sites provide any mechanism to save your document.
+Note that **TeXLive.net** requires no login or signup of any sort so it is very convenient for small examples, but this site provides no  mechanism to save your document.
 Any changes that you make to the example are lost if you move off the page.

 ##### Locally installed TeX system